 Centerfire pistols or revolvers using expanding-type bullets, such as lead or copper

-Air-powered guns, .40 caliber or larger, charged only from an external high compression power source (external hand pump, air tank, or air compressor)
+Air-powered firearms, .40 caliber or larger, charged only from an external high compression power source (external hand pump, air tank, or air compressor)

-Longbows, compound bows, and recurve bows of any draw wright; hand-held string-releasing devices, illuminated sights, scopes, and quickpoint sights are allowed.
+Longbows, compound bows, and recurve bows of any draw weight; hand-held string-releasing devices, illuminated sights, scopes, and quickpoint sights are allowed.